 Tips for making this recipe

-For serving options, since this dish is so creamy and indulgent, I prefer to serve it as a side dish as opposed to a main course.
-But, it’s also so delicious that many people prefer it as a main dish.
-However you serve it, I guarantee that your guests will never know it’s vegan and/or will be very pleased.
+Since this dish is so creamy and indulgent, I often serve it as a side dish for a crowd.
+But, itโs also so delicious that many people prefer it as a main dish (my dinner party guests certainly do!).
+However you serve it, I guarantee that your guests will never know itโs vegan and/or will be very pleased.

 How to make this recipe ahead of time

-You can make the tofu ricotta several days in advance, and the pumpkin ricotta filling 1-2 days in advance.
-You can also make the garlic Béchamel sauce several days in advance.
+You can make pumpkin ricotta filling 1-3 days in advance.
+You can also make the garlic bรฉchamel sauce a day or two in advance.

 Then, on the day of serving, you can (1) cook the shells, (2) stuff the shells with the pumpkin ricotta filling, and (3) bake the dish.